Asymptotic growth of Mordell-Weil ranks of elliptic curves in noncommutative towers: Introduction

 In this note, we employ a new strategy to study the growth of ranks in non-commutative towers.
 Let $F^{(n)}_{\op{cyc}}$ be the cyclotomic $\Z_p$-extension of $F^{(n)}$.
 We study the growth of the rank of $E(F^{(n)})$ by analyzing the growth of the $\lambda$-invariant of the Selmer group over $F^{(n)}_{ \op{cyc}}$ as $n\rightarrow \infty$ using a generalizations of Kida's formula due to Y.~Hachimori $\&$ K.~Matsuno \cite{HM}, and M.~F.~Lim \cite{lim2015remark}.
 The method has several advantages.
 First, it is a straightforward application of Kida's formula which a prioi allows one to circumvent technicalities of noncommutative Iwasawa theory.
 In other words, the proof is short and can be understood without familiarity with methods in noncommutative Iwasawa theory, though it does build on previous work of M.~F.~Lim \cite{lim2021some} which uses nontrivial results in the subject.
 Given an elliptic curve $E$ over a number field $F$, we do however require that the Selmer group of $E$ over the cyclotomic $\Z_p$-extension of $F$ be cotorsion over the Iwasawa algebra and impose the $\mathfrak{M}_H(G)$ conjecture (see \cite{CS12,lim2015remark}).
 Secondly, (and perhaps more importantly) the method strengthens known results and these estimates are closer to conjectured asymptotics.
 The error term in the asymptotic formulas of Hung-Lim are removed in the process, and the main term is sharper (see Remark \ref{better estimate} for further details).
-The significance of this is illustrated for certain examples, namely, \emph{$\Z_p^d$-extensions} and \emph{false Tate-curve extensions}.
+The significance of this is illustrated for certain examples, namely, \emph{$\Z_p^d$-extensions}, \emph{false Tate-curve extensions} and \emph{trivializing extensions} generated by the $p$-primary torsion of a non-CM elliptic curve.
 It should be pointed out here that for $\Z_p^2$-extensions, a similar question was studied by A.~Cuoco in \cite{cuoco1980growth}, who studied the growth of Iwasawa invariants associated with class group towers in families of $\Z_p$-extensions contained in the composite of two $\Z_p$-extensions.
-The results can also be applied to prove statistical results, see Corollaries \ref{100 percent} and \ref{2ndapp}.
-The method employed in this paper shows that in any context in which a satisfactory generalization of Kida's formula is proved, it should be possible to analyze the growth of $\lambda$-invariants in noncommutative towers.
+The results can also be applied to prove statistical results. \begin{enumerate} \item In Corollary \ref{100 percent}, it is shown that if $E$ is an elliptic curve defined over an imaginary quadratic field $F$ such that $E$ does not have complex multiplication and $\op{rank}E(F)=0$, then the rank remains 0 is $100\%$ of $\Z_p^2$-extensions of $F$. \item In Corollary $\ref{2ndapp}$, we consider the curve $E=\href{https://www.lmfdb.org/EllipticCurve/Q/11a2/}{11a2}$.
+It is shown that there is a positive density set of primes $\ell$ such that for all integers $n>0$. \end{enumerate} The method employed in this paper shows that in any context in which a satisfactory generalization of Kida's formula is proved, it should be possible to analyze the growth of $\lambda$-invariants in noncommutative towers.
 We point out that analogs of Kida's formula have been proven for fine Selmer groups by D.~Kundu in \cite{kundu2021analogue}.
 In this particular context, the number fields are assumed to be totally real.
 Also, such results were proved by J.~Hatley and A.~Lei in the supersingular setting, see \cite{hatley2019arithmetic}.